aedilis/campaign/static/media/nova-vortex.5e5da5a5d4e22bd8a887.md

 # Background

-Formation Nova Vortex is organized around the joint direction of Shas'ui Vior'la Ko'ryr and the Strain Leader designated NV-One for purposes of field communications.
+Formation Nova Vortex is organized around the joint direction of Shas'ui Ko'sei Ko'ryr and the Strain Leader designated NV-One for purposes of field communications.

 # Caldraeus